tamas-fekete/bmp/README.md

  - add_pov function which adds the point of view of the scene.
  - add_sol function which adds a source of light to the scene.
   - multiple objects, spheres? need a tree that can point to any object that can be placed in the world
   - multiple sols? i think light intensities should add up, more thought on that later and that sols should be stored in a different tree.
-	-integrate with CMOCK and UNITY
+  - Integrate CMOCK and UNITY.